torvalds/linux/Documentation/userspace-api/ntsync.rst

      * - ``timeout``
        - Absolute timeout in nanoseconds.
 If ``NTSYNC_WAIT_REALTIME`` is set, the timeout is measured against the REALTIME clock;
-         otherwise it is measured against the MONOTONIC clock.
+         otherwise it is measured against the MONOTONIC clock in the caller's time namespace.
 If the timeout is equal to or earlier than the current time, the function returns immediately without sleeping.
 If ``timeout`` is U64_MAX, the function will sleep until an object is signaled, and will not fail with ``ETIMEDOUT``.
      * - ``objs``
        - Pointer to an array of ``count`` file descriptors (specified as an integer so that the structure has the same